SbrTa/Notes/Interview/Spring/Spring.md

 ✅ What are the important roles of an IOC Container?

 Answer: The important roles of an IoC container in Spring include:

-Object Creation: The IoC container is responsible for creating and managing objects.
+  - Object Creation: The IoC container is responsible for creating and managing objects
-Dependency Injection: It injects dependencies into objects, promoting loose coupling.
+  - Dependency Injection: It injects dependencies into objects, promoting loose coupling.
-Lifecycle Management: It manages the lifecycle of objects, creating and destroying them as needed.
+  - Lifecycle Management: It manages the lifecycle of objects, creating and destroying them as needed.
-Configuration Management: It reads configuration metadata to configure the application.
+  - Configuration Management: It reads configuration metadata to configure the application.

 ✅ What are Bean Factory and Application Context?

 Answer: Bean Factory and Application Context are both types of IoC containers in Spring.

-Bean Factory: It is the simplest form of the Spring IoC container, providing basic functionality for managing and configuring beans.
+  - Bean Factory: It is the simplest form of the Spring IoC container, providing basic functionality for managing and configuring beans.

-Application Context: It is a more advanced container that extends the functionality of the Bean Factory.
+  - Application Context: It is a more advanced container that extends the functionality of the Bean Factory.
 It includes additional features like event propagation, application-layer services, and internationalization support.

 ✅ Can you compare Bean Factory with Application Context?

 Answer:

-Bean Factory: The Bean Factory is the simpler form of the IoC container, providing basic functionality for managing beans.
+  - Bean Factory: The Bean Factory is the simpler form of the IoC container, providing basic functionality for managing beans.
 It is suitable for resource-constrained environments or applications where advanced features are not required.

-Application Context: The Application Context is a more advanced container that extends the capabilities of the Bean Factory.
+  - Application Context: The Application Context is a more advanced container that extends the capabilities of the Bean Factory.
 It includes features such as event propagation, AOP (Aspect-Oriented Programming) support, and additional enterprise-level services.
 It is generally preferred in modern Spring applications.

 ✅ How do you create an application context with Spring?